How to Copy DVD to Computer: 2025 Guide for Windows & Mac

 - Need to pay to unlock some premium features.

-How to Copy DVD to Laptop with Freemake
+Step to Copy a DVD to Laptop using Freemake

 Step 1: Once you download and install Freemake, simply execute it by double-clicking.
 It's compatible with Windows PC, including Windows 10, 8, 8.1, 7, and Vista.